-- 1. After your discharge from the hospital, and until you have had your first post-operative appointment with Dr. Hepler, avoid excessive activity. - 2.
-No lifting anything for the first several days after surgery.
-This restriction will gradually decrease as you recover, but not until Dr. Hepler recommends. - 3.
-Please wear your neck brace at all times.
-No bending or twisting of the neck.
-Some patients may begin weaning out of the collar within 2-4 weeks following surgery while others may require the collar for 3 months or longer.
-Dr Hepler will make that decision with you at your 2 week follow-up - 4.
-No driving until you are no longer wearing your neck brace. - 5.
-Avoid pushing/pulling with your arms. - 6.
-You may go up and down the stairs, taking one step at a time and always using the handrail. - 7.
-No exercising except walking.
+- 1. After discharge from the hospital, and until you have had your first post-operative appointment with Dr. Hepler, avoid EXCESSIVE activity. - 2.
+No lifting anything weighing more than 2 lbs.
+This restriction will gradually increase as you recover. - 3.
+The brace you have been fitted for is called a TLSO (Thoraco-Lumbar-Sacral Orthosis).
+You must wear your brace 23 out of 24 hours a day.
+You may take your brace off to shower, or when you are lying flat in bed.
+You must wear your brace while sleeping and when you are up out of bed, unless otherwise directed by Dr. Hepler. - 4.
+No bending or twisting of the back even with your brace on.
+During your hospital stay, the nurses and physical therapist will teach you proper body mechanics with your brace. - 5.
+No heavy housework or yard work. - 6.
+You may go up and downstairs, taking one step at a time and always using the hand rail. - 7.
+No exercising EXCEPT WALKING.
 You should start taking short, frequent walks daily.
-Staying in bed all of the time is not good for you.
+Staying in bed all the time is not good for you.
 You may walk outdoors as soon as you feel ready.
-You should begin to gradually increase your walking as much as you can comfortably do so.
+You should begin to gradually increase your walking as much as you can comfortably do so. - 8.
+You may resume sexual activity whenever it is comfortable for you to do so. - 9.
+No driving or sitting in a car except to leave the hospital or to come to our office for your post-op visit.